LakMoore/EveGridScoutClient/README.md

+# Archived Repository
+This project has been converted into a plugin for the Eve Commander desktop application, which can be found here: https://github.com/LakMoore/EveCommander

+---

 # Eve Grid Scout Client App

 WPF application to use Sanderling Memory Reading on an Eve Client window, identify a specific in-game overview and submit the content to the Eve Grid Scout web service for logging.